University Awards Guidelines

 Honorary Awards

-The University formally and publicly recognises outstanding contributions or achievements in the following four categories:
+The University formally and publicly recognises outstanding contributions or achievements in the following three categories:

 Honorary Doctorate